Skip to content

 ExpressLRS Receiver Options Tab

-• UART Baud: The baudrate to which the receiver will send and receive signals to or from a Flight Controller, or any device.
-Under normal circumstances, this setting should be left at the default 420000 setting.
+• UART Baud: The baud rate to which the receiver will send and receive signals to or from a Flight Controller or other serially connected device.
+Under normal circumstances, this setting should be left at the default 420000 baud.

 • Invert TX Pin: This setting should also be left disabled or unchecked under normal circumstances.
 It inverts the CRSF signal coming out of the TX pin of the receiver.